 Social media campaigns can draw a hell lot of attention to your brand.
 The condition is that you launch some really interesting campaigns keeping your brand and customers in mind.
 You may simply tie-up with malls, airlines or cinema-theaters to introduce your product samples to people or you may involve your customers in creating some content online.
 Oreo spotted a Facebook fan using a fork to dunk the cookie in the milk and they launched ”snack hacks”.
 Customers loved to try out new things with Oreo and showed off their own hacks too.

 Did you notice that watching the above video, gave you a clear picture of the campaign?
 As if you have seen it happen!
-Moreover, you were totalled engaged in the viewing experience, waiting to see what happens next.
-Video are fun to watch, enticing and can be share widely.
+Moreover, you were totally engaged in the viewing experience, waiting to see what happens next.
+Video are fun to watch, enticing and can be shared widely.
 This is why videos have become a preferred way of explaining concepts (Explainer videos), teasing the audience about what is about to come (Trailers & Teasers), showcasing your company’s strengths in a professional way (Corporate videos), sharing facts and stats (Infographic videos) etc. Videos can create an emotional appeal, make your audience laugh/cry and even scare/shock them.
 You may want to go for live-action videos or animated ones, both of them have their own set of strengths and varieties.
 We want you to see this beautiful video done in 3D animation:

 If your target customers are fond of some celebrity or follow some influencers, you can ask those personalities to join you.
 For instance, L’Oréal Paris had signed up 5 of the UK’s most influential and inspiring beauty YouTuber fanatics to create content.
 They named these five as “The Beauty Squad”